Working at Whitney Brothers®

-Steve joined Whitney Brothers® in 2021 as the Plant Manager, he is responsible for all aspects of operations ensuring that plant operates safely, makes quality products, and stays on track with meeting our customer needs and plant goals.
-Steve has over 24 years of local manufacturing experience in roles from manufacturing engineering, Quality Assurance Manager/Director, Project Engineering Manager, as well as a Plant Manager.
-Steve is the proud father of 3 daughters and enjoys being active when not doing something with his family.
-He enjoys hiking, mountain biking, and running races.
-Steve also enjoys spending time with family in Maine during the summer as time allows.
+Steve joined Whitney Brothers® in 2021 as the Plant Manager.
+He is responsible for all aspects of operations ensuring the plant operates safely, makes quality products, stays on track with plant goals, and meeting our customer needs.
+Steve has over 24 years of local manufacturing experience in roles that span manufacturing engineering, quality assurance director, project engineering manager, and plant management.
+The proud father of three daughters, he enjoys hiking, mountain biking, and running races when he isn't spending time with family in Maine during the summer as time allows.

 Chris Swanson, Human Resources Manager

 Chris is a lifelong New Hampshire native and 18-year employee of Whitney Brothers®.
 She holds two Associate degrees: One in office administration from Greenfield Community College in 1995, and the other in accounting that she earned from Franklin Pierce University while employed full-time at the company.
 Chris and Carl, her husband of 25 years, live in Fitzwilliam.
 They have two grown children and two grandchildren.
 When she isn’t at work, Chris enjoys spending time with her family and friends, being active at the gym, hiking, walking and navigating obstacle courses.

 - Dental Insurance

 - Short Term Disability

 - Life/AD&D Insurance

 - 401K Profit Sharing Plan